Big Little Lies: All the songs from season 2 so far

 - A Change is Gonna Come by Sam Cooke.
 Ed is home cooking (maybe just chopping veggies).
 Chloe hugs him.

 - If You Leave Me Now by Chicago.
-The song Bonnie plays at her studio in a singing for sleep apnea class.
+Bonnie plays this song at her studio in a singing for sleep apnea class.
+It's a cash cow.

 - It's a Wonderful Life by Sparklehorse.
 Jane and Corey kiss.
 But she starts crying after asking him to touch her.